yusrak2/05-cw-game-water-quest/README.md

 - A **logo image** from charity: water
 - Working code that:
   - Starts the game when the start button is clicked
   - Makes jerry cans pop up randomly
-  - Makes cans disappear when clicked

 ## What You Need to Add